Fertek: School

 The historical old school in Fertek was built in 1904 with the help of the local merchant, Konstantinos S. Aravanopoulos, and other merchants living in Istanbul, who were originally from Fertek, or had strong connections to Fertek.
 This school, which survived to the present day went through renovations in the 1940s, and some other minor repairs later.
 However, it is not in use today and needs repair, awaiting to get the attention of the officials and the funding.

 The school has 5 classrooms.
 At the beginning of the 19th century, about 220 boys and girls were studying at the school.
 In 1913, it was a secondary school with 60 male and 57 female students.
-The education program included old and new Greek, French, Turkish, arithmetic, music, history geography and hand-arts; amazingly rich curriculum for its time.
-Some of the teachers who taught there were: N.Mparas, Milt A. Eframidis Antiprodros, S. B. Nomidis, Grammatis, A. Karacaoglu, Tamias N. Bodokidis, Krr, papahrosandtro, N. I. Tsarbacagis, G. Th, Numidis, A. I. Tzivaglus, and A. H. Kladopulos.
+The education program included old and new Greek, French, Turkish, arithmetic, music, history geography and hand-arts.
 Having its own school was a major asset for Fertek, which was the cornerstone of having an educated population.